-Developers, not farmers, get biggest hit from wetlands rule
+Big winners in Trump rollback of wetlands rules?
+Developers

 Farmers represented just eight of those on average in a year, according to the administration’s figures.

-The U.S. Army Corps of Engineers, which administers the wetlands protections with the Environmental Protection Agency, and the National Association of Home Builders confirmed Friday that developers and other industries, not farmers, have felt the biggest impact from the federal wetlands protections and would get most of the financial breaks under the rollback.
+The U.S. Army Corps of Engineers, which administers the wetlands protections with the EPA, and the National Association of Home Builders confirmed Friday that developers and other industries, not farmers, have felt the biggest impact from the federal wetlands protections and would get most of the financial breaks under the rollback.

 “The residential construction industry does pull more wetlands permits than farmers do,” Liz Thompson, spokeswoman for the National Association of Home Builders, said in an email.